Joan Tetzel: Film

-TV career
+Television

 Tetzel also worked with Alfred Hitchcock in his TV series Alfred Hitchcock Presents.
 She played "Eve Ross" in the Alfred Hitchcock Presents episode "Guest for Breakfast".
 In 1963, she appeared as Marian Stuart, wife of the title character, in Perry Mason's, "The Case of the Decadent Dean."
 Tetzel also made appearances on Thriller ("An Attractive Family" and "The Devil's Ticket") and Gunsmoke.

-Theater career
+Theater

-Aside from her movie career, Tetzel was a well-known stage actress.
+Tetzel's stage debut came in Lorelei (1938) at the Longacre Theatre in New York City.
 She appeared in the 1940 revival of Liliom, the original stage production of I Remember Mama, and portrayed Nurse Ratched in the stage production of One Flew Over the Cuckoo's Nest on Broadway.
 As a noted stage actress, her photo appeared on the front cover of Life Magazine on Monday 16 February 1948.

 Tetzel's other Broadway credits include The Winner (1953), Red Gloves (1948), Strange Bedfellows (1947), Pretty Little Parlor (1943), Peepshow (1943), Harriet (1942), The Damask Cheek (1942), and The Happy Days (1940).
+She also acted in London, portraying Fionna Foster in How the Other Half Loves (1970).

 Marriages

 Her first husband was radio producer John E. Mosman.
 Her second husband was Oscar Homolka (1898–1978), whom she married in 1949.
+They remained wed until her death.